ldasey/OpenMx_scripts/README.md

 This is a collection of R and OpenMx scripts that I wrote which might be helpful for beginners.
 I'm going to start with a biometric latent growth curve script which I used for my thesis.
-The script and a description can be found in the folder `biometric_LGC`
+The script and a description can be found in the folder `biometric_LGC`.